kyverno/website/content/en/policies/pod-security/default/restrict-sysctls.md

 ---
 type: "docs"
-title: Restrict Sysctls
+title: Restrict-Sysctls
-linkTitle: Restrict Sysctls
+linkTitle: Restrict-Sysctls
-weight: 49
+weight: 36
 description: >
     Sysctls can disable security mechanisms or affect all containers on a host, and should be disallowed except for an allowed "safe" subset.
 A sysctl is considered safe if it is namespaced in the container or the Pod, and it is isolated from other Pods or processes on the same Node.
 ---